Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 for everybody.

-And of course, when things got really busy
+especially when things got really busy

 and there were backlogs.